boreddevnl/BrewKernel/README.md

 NOTICE
 ------

-This product includes software developed by Chris ("boreddevhq") as part of the BrewKernel project.
+This product includes software developed by Chris ("boreddevnl") as part of the BrewKernel project.

-Copyright (C) 2024–2025 Chris / boreddevhq
+Copyright (C) 2024–2025 Chris / boreddevnl (previously boreddevhq)

 All source files in this repository contain copyright and license headers that must be preserved in redistributions and derivative works.